 Cons:

-- Read-only (you can’t edit events from the subscribed calendar)
+- Read-only (you can’t edit events)

 - Very slow updates (12–24 hours or longer)

-- No privacy controls (no way to hide sensitive information)
+- No privacy controls

 - No authentication (only works for public calendars)